Skip to content

 All types of power in the electricity system have times of the year when production decreases for various reasons.
 Solar power complements wind power, which has lower production during the times of the year when solar power produces the most.
 Solar and wind power can therefore be considered excellent complements to each other for a more stable electricity system.
 When solar power produces the most during the summer, nuclear power also goes down in production for a number of weeks for maintenance, and also cogeneration, whose business model is based on a need for heat, reduces production.
 With more solar power in the electricity system during the summer, the hydropower can also further save water in its reservoirs to balance the wind power during the winter.

-There is every opportunity to meet Sweden’s needs for both a strengthened food supply and increased electricity production.
-What is a suitable location for solar parks is determined by a number of factors, not least the ability to connect to electricity grids that have sufficient capacity.
-Other central factors are: what land is available, the land’s buildability, other existing interests and the area’s planning requirements.
+There is every opportunity to meet the needs of both a strengthened food supply and increased electricity production.
+What is a suitable location for solar parks is determined by several factors, not least the ability to connect to electricity grids that have sufficient capacity.
+Other central factors are what land is available, the land’s buildability, other existing interests, and the area’s planning requirements.
 Therefore, the choice of location in each individual case needs to be based on a balanced assessment.
 Pitting agriculture against solar parks is also unnecessary as they can be combined.
 To keep vegetation from shading the solar panels, some form of maintenance must be done within the parks.
 This could, for example, involve growing hedgerows or cereals between the panels and then working the land with a tractor or having grazing sheep in the park.

 A sharp increase in fossil-free electricity production is necessary for us to tackle climate change and support the ongoing electrification of society.
 Installing solar cells on roofs is an important measure to get there, but if we are to greatly increase our fossil-free electricity production, solar parks on land are equally as important.
 Large solar parks create rapid and extensive climate benefits by contributing to the electrification of society.